egabosh/linux-setups/mint/README_SFTP_CLIENT.md

 `sudo xed /etc/fstab`

-Attention - do not change anything or add the following line at the end - replace the “user” with your local username in Mint:
+Attention - do not change anything or add the following line at the end - replace the "user" with your local username in Mint and "sftp-server" with the hostname of the SFTP-Server:

 `user@sftp-server:/ /share fuse.sshfs  port=28,x-systemd.automount,_netdev,users,idmap=user,IdentityFile=/home/user/.ssh/id_ed25519,allow_other,reconnect 0 0`